odondushime/men-stack-crud-app-lab/README.md

 └── package.json           # Project metadata and dependencies
 ```

-This README preview provides a concise overview of the Planet Tracker App.
-Refer to the project's codebase for a more comprehensive understanding of the application's functionalities and implementation.
+This README preview simply provides a concise overview of the Planet Tracker App.
+Refer to the project's codebase for a more comprehensive understanding of the application's functionalities and implementation.- coder.